Creatine Monohydrate 101: What It Is and How to Use It

 The Evidence for Strength and Lean Mass

-Few supplements have the depth of research that creatine monohydrate does.
-Across hundreds of trials and multiple meta-analyses, creatine combined with resistance training has been associated with greater gains in strength and lean body mass compared with training alone.
-The effect is consistent enough that major sports-nutrition organizations describe creatine monohydrate as effective and safe for healthy adults when used at recommended amounts.
+Very few supplements carry the research depth that creatine monohydrate does.
+Across hundreds of trials and several meta-analyses, creatine paired with resistance training has been associated with bigger gains in strength and lean body mass than training alone.
+The signal is consistent enough that major sports-nutrition organizations describe creatine monohydrate as effective and safe for healthy adults at recommended amounts.

-Part of that lean-mass change comes from improved training output.
-Because creatine supports the rapid energy your muscles draw on during heavy sets, many people can complete an extra rep or two over time, and that accumulated work supports adaptation.
-Some of the early increase on the scale also reflects water drawn into the muscle cell, which is a normal and expected part of how creatine works, not fat gain.
+Some of that lean-mass change traces back to better training output.
+Because creatine supports the fast energy your muscles pull on during heavy sets, a lot of people can squeeze out an extra rep or two over time, and that accumulated work supports adaptation.
+The early bump on the scale is partly water drawn into the muscle cell, which is a normal, expected part of how creatine behaves, not fat.

-It is worth being precise about what the evidence supports.
-Creatine monohydrate may support strength, power output, and lean mass alongside a sensible training program.
-It is not a substitute for progressive resistance training, adequate protein, or sleep.
-Think of it as a well-supported addition to the fundamentals rather than a shortcut around them.
+It's worth being honest about exactly what the evidence backs.
+Creatine monohydrate may support strength, power output, and lean mass when it sits alongside a sensible training program.
+It is not a replacement for progressive resistance training, enough protein, or sleep.
+Treat it as a well-supported addition to the basics rather than a shortcut around them.

 Shop: Muscle Support Creatine